Dual structures on Coxeter and Artin groups of rank three: The poset of noncrossing partitions

-Working in the Poincaré model, assume without loss of generality that the Coxeter axis $\ell$ is a diameter of the disk, as in \Cref{fig:labeling-reformulation}.
+\begin{proof} Working in the Poincaré model, assume without loss of generality that the Coxeter axis $\ell$ is a diameter of the disk, as in \Cref{fig:labeling-reformulation}.
 Let $r$ be a horizontal reflection and let $l$ be its fixed line.
 Then $l$ is represented by a circle that intersects $\partial \H^2$ perpendicularly in two points $q_1, q_2$ on the same side of $\ell$.
 Let $p$ be the point where the radical axis $\rho$ of $l$ and $\partial\H^2$ meets the extension of the Coxeter axis $\ell$ outside the disk (i.e., the intersection of the Coxeter plane $P$ with the plane in which the Poincar\'e disk is placed when compared to the hyperboloid model).
 Now, in order to identify the point $\xi(r)$, let $\gamma$ be the circle centered at $p$ and perpendicular to $l$; if $\rho$ and $\ell$ are parallel, take $\gamma$ to be the axis of the segment connecting $q_1$ and $q_2$.
-Since $p$ has the same power with respect to $l$ and $\partial\H^2$, the circle $\gamma$ is perpendicular to $\partial\H^2$ as well (and, of course to $\ell$).
+Since the power of $p$ with respect to $l$ is the same as with respect to $\partial\H^2$, the circle $\gamma$ is perpendicular to $\partial\H^2$ as well (and of course to $\ell$).
 Thus, conformality of the Poincar\'e model implies that $\gamma\cap\ell=\xi(r)$.

 We now pass to the Klein model, noting that the canonical transformation from the Poincaré to the Klein disk maps the boundary points (such as $q_1$, $q_2$) identically and preserves the axis $\ell$.
 However, now $\rho$ is the transform of the line $l$, and so $p$ represents $\overline\Fix(r)\cap P$.
 Thus, the position of $p$ along $\ell$ determines the position of $r$ in the axial ordering of \Cref{def:axial-ordering}.
 Since $\xi(r) = \gamma\cap\ell$ only depends on the power of $p$ with respect to the boundary of the model disk, the first claim follows immediately.